angular/angularfire/docs/Auth-with-Ionic2.md

 import { Injectable } from '@angular/core';
-import { AuthProviders, FirebaseAuth, FirebaseAuthState, AuthMethods } from 'angularfire2';
+import { AuthProviders, AngularFireAuth, FirebaseAuthState, AuthMethods } from 'angularfire2';

 import { Platform } from 'ionic-angular';
 import { Facebook } from 'ionic-native';